eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 ---
 # Report for Week of 8-3-20
-Not much progress this week because of personal issues or for medical reasons.
+Not much progress this week because of personal issues/medical reasons.

 ---
 # Report for Week of 7-27-20
-Not much progress this week because of personal issues or for medical reasons.
+Not much progress this week because of personal issues/medical reasons.

 ---
 # Report for Week of 7-13-20